Roadmap Report

 HOW is it useful?

-- Enables continuous improvement: The Roadmap Report is not a one-time exercise but an ongoing process.
+1. Enables continuous improvement: The Roadmap Report is not a one-time exercise but an ongoing process.
 By regularly updating and revising the report, you can track progress, identify new opportunities, and continuously improve your IT landscape.

-- Visualise Projects, Objectives, and Goals: Roadmap Report helps you visually track initiatives and projects that the organization plans to undertake to achieve its goals.
+2. Visualise Projects, Objectives, and Goals: Roadmap Report helps you visually track initiatives and projects that the organization plans to undertake to achieve its goals.
 Each initiative or project is typically linked to a specific business objective or IT capability.

-- Supports strategic decision-making: The timeline section provides a visual representation of when each initiative or project is planned to be executed.
+3. Supports strategic decision-making: The timeline section provides a visual representation of when each initiative or project is planned to be executed.
 This helps stakeholders to understand the sequence of activities and the timing of key milestones.

-- Dependencies Analysis: The Roadmap Report allows users to analyze dependencies between different initiatives or projects.
+4. Dependencies Analysis: The Roadmap Report allows users to analyze dependencies between different initiatives or projects.
 Learning about interdependencies helps ensure that the organization achieves its goals.

-- What-if Analysis: The Roadmap Report includes what-if analysis capabilities that allow users to model different scenarios and assess the impact on their IT roadmap.
+5. What-if Analysis: The Roadmap Report includes what-if analysis capabilities that allow users to model different scenarios and assess the impact on their IT roadmap.

 Using the Roadmap Reports

-A Roadmap Report helps you keep track of your initiatives and projects.
+Roadmap Report is configurable and can be set to any of the Fact Sheet types present in the workspace data model.
+A Project Roadmap Report, for instance, helps you keep track of your initiatives and projects.
 You can update it regularly to see progress and find new opportunities to improve your IT.

-You can look at it in different ways - for example in a Project Roadmap Report, you can get an overall picture or pay attention to particular details by switching between the Expanded and Collapsed views.
+You can look at it in different ways - for example, in a Project Roadmap Report, you can get an overall picture or pay attention to particular details by switching between the Expanded and Collapsed views.
 In case you want to collapse or expand specific Projects, you can click on the toggle icon positioned on the left of the respective project.
 Furthermore, you can select the Zoom drop-down menu to adjust the timeframe and observe progress over various periods such as weeks, months, quarters, or years.

 Additionally, you can customize the duration of the timeline and track advancement across different time span to meet your specific requirements by entering the start and end dates in the Report Settings.